Ankit3028k/Temple/DEPLOYMENT_INSTRUCTIONS.md

 5. **Deploy**:
    - Click "Create Web Service"
-   - Render will automatically use the `render.yaml` configuration
+   - Render will build the Docker image which will:
-   - The build process will:
      - Install Node.js dependencies
-     - Install Python 3 and pip
+     - Install Python 3, pip, and development tools
      - Install PyMuPDF from requirements.txt
+     - Test PyMuPDF installation

 ### How It Works

-- **Build Process**: The `render.yaml` file configures Render to install both Node.js and Python dependencies
+- **Build Process**: Docker installs all dependencies in a controlled environment
-- **Runtime**: Your Node.js server runs normally and calls Python scripts using `python-shell`
+- **Runtime**: Your Node.js server runs with Python available
-- **Python Path**: The server uses `python3` as configured in the environment variable
+- **Python Path**: The server uses `python3` as configured

 ### Troubleshooting